zyvy/Udacity-SQL-Notes/Lesson-5-SQL-Data-Cleaning.md

      	AS DATE)
 from sf_crime_data
 ```
+### Advanced cleaning functions
+- Position/Strpos: Used to return the position of information to identify where relevant information is held in a string to then extract across all records
+- Coalesce: Used to return the first non-null value that’s commonly used for normalizing data that’s stretched across multiple columns and includes NULLs.

 ### POSITION and STRPOS

+They have different syntaxes and order of arguments:
+strpos(String, Substring);
+position(Substring in String);

 1. Use the accounts table to create first and last name columns that hold the first and last names for the primary_poc.